Biden touting creation of 7 "hydrogen hubs" as part of U.S. efforts to slow climate change

 His goal is to establish seven regional "hydrogen hubs" to help replace fossil fuels such as coal and oil with cleaner-burning hydrogen as an energy source for vehicles, manufacturing and generating electricity.

-Mr. Biden is expected to make the official announcement during an economic-themed visit to Philadelphia on Friday.
+Mr. Biden made the official announcement during an economic-themed visit to Philadelphia on Friday.

 The White House calls clean hydrogen "essential to achieving the president's vision of a strong clean energy economy" and net-zero greenhouse gas emissions in the U.S. by 2050.